 Salvage work continued for nearly two years.

-We needed seedlings to take root for workers digging through ash to plant 18 million seedlings by hand.
-We relied on scientific research dating back to 1941, when we started the first certified tree farm in North America.
-Our typical planting involves:
+Workers began digging through deep ash in order to plant 18 million seedlings by hand.
+We needed those seedlings to take root.
+Fortunately, Weyerhaeuser began scientific research on how to effectively grow seedlings in the 1940s when we started the first certified tree farm in North America, and we leveraged those decades of learnings to help our forests around the volcano recover.
+Our typical planting procedure involves:

-Site preparation: exposing mineral soil for seedling survival and growth.
+Preparing the site by exposing mineral soil to aid seedling survival and growth

-Fertilizing — In the Northwest, we fertilize some trees one to three times over their life cycle to help growth.
-Fertilizer is only applied on acres where it will improve the nutrients.
-We use only approved fertilizers and carefully apply them away from lakes and streams.
+Fertilizing — In the Northwest, we fertilize some trees a few times over their life cycle to help growth.
+Fertilizer is only applied on acres where it will improve the nutrients, and we use only approved fertilizers and carefully apply them away from lakes and streams.

-Thinning — By removing select trees from the forest we can help reduce competition for water, nutrients, and sunlight and increase tree size.
-This is done when the trees are 12 to 30 years old.
+Thinning — By removing select trees from the forest when they are between 12 and 30 years old, we can help reduce competition for water, nutrients and sunlight and increase tree size.

 It might be impossible to protect forests from a volcanic eruption, but our methods help minimize risks from forest fires, insects, disease and animal damage.
-For example, we combat fires with aerial surveys, quick-response teams, tanker trucks and helicopters.
 We protect all parts of the forest ecosystem, including:

 Wildlife — During harvest we leave snags, live trees and downed logs.
 It might look messy, but it provides food and cover for animals.

-Fish — We design, build and maintain roads to protect spawning beds and keep streams clean.
-Roads can be closed or relocated to reduce impacts on streams.
+Fish — We protect spawning beds and keep streams clean by carefully managing the design, construction, use and maintenance of our roads.
 We leave forested buffer zones to protect rivers, lakes, streams, springs and ponds where fish can spawn.

 Watersheds — We analyze entire watersheds to assess the combined effects of land use on fish habitat and water quality.
-This leads to land management plans that protect natural resources.
+This leads to land management plans that protect natural resources and municipal water sources.

-We harvest only 2 to 3 percent of our Northwest timberland each year.
+On average, we harvest only 2 percent of our timberlands each year.
 This percentage ensures we have a sustainable harvest in perpetuity while meeting our economic objectives.
 In harvesting the forest, we use a variety of forest management techniques, including clearcutting — where most trees in an area are harvested at the same time, much like the effect of a forest fire or volcanic eruption.
-This method is effective for trees on the west side of the Cascade Mountain range like Douglas fir, which doesn’t tolerate shade from a forest canopy.
+This method is effective for trees on the west side of the Cascade Mountain range, such as Douglas-fir, which does not tolerate shade from a forest canopy.

-Forest harvests are all about engineering and planning — long-term and short-term planning of a forest is a complex task.
-Investment in new geographic information systems and satellite-based programs have improved planting, stand selection, harvest tracking, road maintenance, and obtaining government permits and approvals.
+Forest harvests are all about engineering and planning.
+Long-term and short-term planning of a forest is a complex task, and our investment in new geographic information systems and satellite-based programs has improved planting, stand selection, harvest tracking and road maintenance, among other areas.